6 Things to Know About Private Schools and Special Education

 GreatSchools.org, where you can search for schools in your area and find out which ones will serve your child best.

 It’s also important to know how special education law affects private schools.
 Here are key things to know about private school and special education.

 1. Evaluations for Special Education Services

 Federal law requires public school districts to look for and evaluate students who are suspected of having disabilities.
 This requirement is called

 .
-The district will consult with your child’s school before deciding whether your child needs to have an evaluation.
-If the district agrees to evaluate, it will be responsible for arranging and paying for these tests.
+The district will consult with your child’s school before deciding whether your child needs one.
+If the district agrees to an evaluation, it’s responsible for arranging and paying for these tests.

 2. Equitable Services

-3. Services Plan
+3. Service Plan

 Private schools may use different hiring standards.
 For example, the staff members at an independent school for students with learning disabilities are likely to have as much training in special education as the staff at a public school.
 But the same may not be true of the staff at, say, a military academy or a parochial school.